 Climate risks and opportunities are incorporated into the stock analysis and decision-making process for listed equities and fixed income.
-Third party ESG and carbon data are used to assess individual holdings.
-We also use forward looking metrics including the TPI ratings and Climate Action 100+ Net Zero Company Benchmark to assess companies' transition progress.
+Third_party ESG and carbon data are used to assess individual holdings.
+We also use forward looking metrics including the TPI ratings_and Climate Action 100+ ('CA100+) Net Zero Company Benchmark and the Science Based Targets initiative ('SBTi) to assess companies' transition progress.
 Internal, sell-side and climate specific research, and engagement information are also utilised.
 Carbon footprints are conducted relative to the benchmark.
+Climate scenario analysis is also conducted for listed equity and fixed income portfolios using third-party data.

 For our alternative funds, ESG risks, which includes climate change, are incorporated into the due diligence process including ongoing monitoring.
 Across both funds and co-investments, we consider the impact of carbon emissions and climate change when determining our asset allocation across geographies and industries.
 We assess and monitor if our GPs track portfolio metrics in line with TCFD recommendations.
 Climate change presents real financial risks to portfolios but also provides opportunities with significant amounts of private capital required to achieve a low-carbon transition.
+We have therefore launched a Climate Opportunities offering and will be facilitating increased investment in climate transition solutions taking into account Partner Fund asset allocation decisions.
 We are therefore considering the role private markets will play in managing transition risk and how we can invest in climate change opportunities as part of our Private Markets offering.